Instagram/LibCST/docs/source/metadata.rst

 -----------------
 Position (line and column numbers) metadata are accessible through the metadata interface by declaring the one of the following providers as a dependency.
-For most cases, :class:`~libcst.SyntacticPositionProvider` is what you probably want.
+For most cases, :class:`~libcst.metadata.PositionProvider` is what you probably want.

-Accessing position metadata through the :class:`~libcst.MetadataDepedent` interface will return a :class:`~libcst.CodeRange` object.
+Node positions are is represented with :class:`~libcst.CodeRange` objects.
 See :ref:`the above example<libcst-metadata-position-example>`.

-.. autoclass:: libcst.metadata.BasicPositionProvider
+.. autoclass:: libcst.metadata.WhitespaceInclusivePositionProvider
-.. autoclass:: libcst.metadata.SyntacticPositionProvider
+.. autoclass:: libcst.metadata.PositionProvider

 .. autoclass:: libcst.CodeRange
 .. autoclass:: libcst.CodePosition